qianyisun/Yolov4_guideline.GitHub.io/index.md

 ### 0. Yolov4 algorithm introduction

-YOLO is an effective real-time object recognition algorithm.
-The YOLO algorithm is a regression-based algorithm.
-It does not need to select interesting parts of the image, but predicts the class and bounding box of the entire image in one run of the algorithm.
+YOLO is an effective real-time object recognition algorithm.It does not need to select interesting parts of the image, but predicts the class and bounding box of the entire image in one run of the algorithm.
 YOLOv4 algorithm is improved YOLO algorithm.
 We could see the sample result below the picture.

 ![Image](image/sample_dog.jpeg)

-### 1.Basic tools or cloud introduction
+### 1.Basic tools and google cloud introduction

 #### 1.1 Github introduction
 In this guideline, we are going to use GitHub which is a tool to help Internet hosting for software development and version control using Git.
 You could see its details by clicking the [Link](https://en.wikipedia.org/wiki/GitHub)

 #### 1.2 Github Basic Operation
 * git add<br>
 Puts current working files into the stage.<br>
 * git clone<br>